PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timestep.md

 #### Coordinate system helper functions

-There are three helper function for interacting with the coordiante systems:
+There are three helper functions for interacting with the coordinate systems:
 One to figure out if a particular xyz coordinate is still in side the mesh, the two other ones to translate an xyz coordinate into ijk voxel or mnp mesh center indices, respective.
 The translation functions will by default checks if the given coordinate is in the mesh.